cjriches/simulatron/README.md

 * `simulatron` - the virtual machine itself.
 * `simulatron-salt` - an assembler for Simulatron.
 * `simulatron-silk` - a linker for Simulatron.
+* `simulatron-utils` - utilities that are shared or don't fit anywhere else.

 General documentation can be found in [Documentation](Documentation).
 Package-specific information like usage and build guides can be found in each package's `README.md`.